-This article describes an implementation of the optical flow estimation method introduced by Zach, Pock and Bischof in [6].
+This article describes an implementation of the optical flow estimation method introduced by Zach, Pock and Bischof in 2007.
 This method is based on the minimization of a functional containing a data term using the $L^1$ norm and a regularization term using the total variation of the flow.
-The main feature of this formulation is that it allows discontinuities in the flow field, while being more robust to noise than the classical approach in [2].
+The main feature of this formulation is that it allows discontinuities in the flow field, while being more robust to noise than the classical approach by Horn and Schunck.
 The algorithm is an efficient numerical scheme, which solves a relaxed version of the problem by alternate minimization.